Exercise stress test

 When you have an abnormal exercise stress test, you may have other tests performed on your heart such as:

-Stress tests are mostly safe.
-Some patients may have chest pain or may faint or collapse.
-A heart attack or dangerous irregular rhythm is rare.
+Stress tests are generally safe.
+Some people may have chest pain or may faint or collapse.
+A heart attack or dangerous irregular heart rhythm is rare.